panda-io/pico-panda/docs/vm.md

 ...
 ```

-User signals are only sent and received within the bytecode itself (via `EVENT SEND` / `@signal`), so the host never needs to know their IDs.
+User signals are only sent and received within the bytecode itself (via `SIGNAL SEND` / `@signal`), so the host never needs to know their IDs.

 Signal names are **strings in ASM source only** — no names are stored in bytecode.